2020 Ultimate Guide to Blended Learning

 - Enables students to work at an individual pace and utilise all resources available

 - Traditional grading and teaching systems are still in place to track progression

 Challenges of Outside-in Blended Learning

-- Students need round the clock access to digital devices, some may struggle with this due to costs or availability if hiring tech
+- Students need round-the-clock access to digital devices – some may struggle with this due to the costs or availability if hiring tech

-- Students who require extra support and tuition or struggle to work independently, may fall behind and impact their overall progression
+- Students who require extra support and tuition or who struggle to work independently may fall behind

 7) Self-Directed Blended Learning

 Self-Directed blended learning focuses on student initiative.
 It uses a combined method of face-to-face learning with online content to guide the student’s personalised education journey, help performance, achieve academic goals and interact with tutors in physical and digital formats.
 Self-directed learning encourages students to take responsibility of their education, monitor their progression, identify individual requirements and determine learning goals.